 If you need to extend it with custom logic, which isn't supported out-of-the-box, you can modify its codebase.
 The portal's codebase is available in a GitHub repository.
 For example, you could implement a new widget, which integrates with a third-party support system.
 When you implement new functionality, you can choose one of the following options:

 - Self-host the resulting portal outside of your API Management service.
 When you self-host the portal, you become its maintainer and you are responsible for its upgrades.
-Azure Support's assistance is limited only to the basic setup of self-hosted portals, as documented in the Wiki section of the repository.
+Azure Support's assistance is limited only to the basic setup of self-hosted portals.

 - Open a pull request for the API Management team to merge new functionality to the managed portal's codebase.